Jonopoly/AnonyPy/README.md

 ```

 ### table_data (data)
-the table data in the main part of anonypy process.
-This will use the data and replace the fields based on what is in the value.
+The table data is the main part of Anonypy's process, here you can replace data within the fields of the table.

 **template**
 ```json